coralproject/talk/docs/source/01-02-installation-from-docker.md

     external: false
 ```

-This is the bare minimum needed to start Talk, for more configuration
+This is the bare minimum code needed to start Talk, for more configuration
 variables, check out the [Configuration](/talk/configuration/) section.